 - information on the care of in-patients;

 - full terms and conditions of business - to include for example:

-- surgery opening times
+- surgery opening times;

-- normal hours of business
+- normal hours of business;

-- fee or charging structures
+- fee or charging structures;

-- procedures for second opinions and referrals
+- procedures for second opinions and referrals; and

-- access to and ownership of records
+- access to and ownership of record.

 Freedom of choice